ozkangurhan/motokobootcamp2023/day1/Questions.md

 How much is the current memory capacity of a canister?
-A: 48GB

-How much is the current memory capacity of a canister?
-Answer : 48 GB (December update -) What is the issue with the following code sample? "let" introduces an immutable declaration, need to use "var" instead of "let" actor {
+Answer : 48 GB (December 2022 update) What is the issue with the following code sample? "let" introduces an immutable declaration, need to use "var" instead of "let" actor {
   let counter : Nat = 0;